-Consuming calcium without magnesium, Vitamin K and Vitamin D is at best ineffective and possibly dangerous.
+Consuming calcium without magnesium, Vitamin K and Vitamin D are at best ineffective and possibly dangerous.
 I work with many young athletes who want to get plenty of calcium.
 They can drink gallons of milk and ice cream.
 They also eat cheese and yogurt, all coming from a cow.
 Cow products are aggravators of acne.
-Removing them, or at least reducing their consumption can really help to clear their skin.
+Removing them, or at least reducing their consumption, can really help to clear their skin.
 There are other sources of calcium that will not aggravate your acne.
 Read on.

 Food Sources of Calcium

 Dairy is the most common food source of calcium but by no means the only food source or even the best food source.

 There are many nutritious and dairy-free foods that are an excellent source of calcium.
 Some great real-food budget-friendly options for getting enough calcium are:

 Bone broth is an excellent source of calcium and many other minerals.
 Here is my tutorial on a budget-friendly and simple way to make bone broth and consume it daily.
 Broth also contains the amino acids proline and glycine which are important for digestion, skin health, nervous system health and wound healing.
 They are needed for the production of glutathione, which plays a protective role in the body.